JorgeWSantos/api-node-fastify-typescript/readme.md

 - [x] The user should list all trasactions realized
 - [x] The user should see one transaction

-## RB
+## BR

 - [x] The transaction can be of type credit that will sum the value, or debit that will subtract
-- [] Should be possible identify user through requisitions
+- [x] Should be possible identify user through requisitions
-- [] The user just can see transactions created by himself
+- [x] The user just can see transactions created by himself

 ## NFR